amanzanero/tracking-account-updater-for-ynab/README.md

 **Privacy note**: This app doesn't store any data from YNAB.
 It just uses the API to pull in your account balances and create transactions.
 It's all done in your browser, in memory.

 ![tutorial](/images/tutorial.png)

+## Hosting

+Right now I'm hosting this on github pages since it's free and this is a static site. **For devs**: As a result I have to have the `/tracking-account-updater-for-ynab/` basepath set up everywhere.